retaildevcrews/loderunner/src/LodeRunner/README.md

 - --dry-run bool
   - -d
     - validate parameters but do not execute tests
+- --mode [**command** || client]
+  - command - execute a load test based on the arguments passed on the command line
+  - client - execute as a daemon awaiting jobs that are scheduled through a configured CosmosDB
+  - default: `command`
 - --server string1 [string2 string3]
   - -s
   - SERVER